 The Tale of the Princess Kaguya

-This tale is both a blend of mythology as well as folktale.
+This tale is both a blend of mythology as well as folktale from the Japanese culture.
 There is an old bamboo cutter and his wife who were childless and one day the bamboo cutter is in the forest harvesting bamboo.
 As he cuts a stalk, the most beautiful light glows from inside and the bamboo cutter finds a tiny, illuminating child.
 She explains that she has come from the moon to live with him for a time and falls asleep.
 There are also coins and jewels in the bamboo stalks.

 The girl grows quickly and is so beautiful that she is known far and wide.
 5 knights try to win her hand and fail.
 The emperor also falls in love with her.
 However, the story ends sadly when the moon people come to take her back home against everyone’s wishes.